vadriano/verify-access-container-deployment/openshift/alt-deployment-configs/operator/README.md

 >Note: the "snapshotId" property in the operator only refers to the "published" substring in the snapshot file name.

 5 - Deploy containers using the Deploy Operator template
-    be careful of "stale" secrets in your namespace: `kubectl delete secret verify-access-operator`
+    be careful of "stale" secrets in your namespace: `oc delete secret verify-access-operator`

     oc process -f oshift-isva-operator-template.yaml \